 Dan Herer (29:00):

-Well, you can’t, if it comes from me, it’s called “The Original Jack Herer”.
+Well, you can if it comes from me, it’s called “The Original Jack Herer.”

 Donnell Alexander (29:04):

-That’s the transition.
+That’s a transition.
 I love that.
 Go on.

 Dan Herer (29:09):

-Uh, well, okay.
+Well, okay.
 Going back to the naming of the strain.
-So my dad’s book had influenced, uh, one of the creators.
-I said, I should say the creator, uh, of, of this genetic and his books so influenced him that he asked if he could name this flower after him.
-And that went on to become a very well recognized flower during, you know, the prop two 15 days where people were looking for medicine.
-Jack had gotten so much, uh, notoriety, uh, for being named a strain that people were just looking for it and looking to it.
+So, my dad’s book had influenced one of the creators, I should say the creator of this genetic and his book so influenced him that he asked if he could name this flour after him.
+And that went on to become a very well recognized flour during, the Proposition 215 days where people were looking for medicine.
+Jack had gotten so much notoriety for being named a strain that people were just looking for and looking to it.
 And it was a pretty special strain and it still is.
-And, um, you know, people just gravitated to it.
-It had a smell and a taste that is, you know, very singular in most parts.
-Now there’s so many variations of it, but, uh, you know, Jack was, is a really beautiful smoke.
-The person that created it actually, um, went on to create a hemp business.
-That business now today does business with Mercedes Benz.
-So Mercedes-Benz, since 2009 have been making, uh, hemp parts for their cars made from the person that my father, uh, influenced with his book.
+And people just gravitated to it.
+It had a smell and a taste that is very singular in most parts.
+Now there are so many variations of it but Jack was, is a really beautiful smoke.
+The person that created it actually went on to create a hemp business.
+That business now today does business with Mercedes-Benz.
+So, Mercedes-Benz, since 2009 have been making, hemp parts for their cars made from the person that my father influenced with his book.